pharringtonp19/housing-and-homelessness/index.md

 </style>

 <div class="footer">
-  "Never let homework get in the way of your education" - Anonymous (Ted)
+  "Dig in and work, and not look beyond that" - Rough Sleepers
 </div>